 click to sign up (your email address remains confidential)

-To join the our mailing list and receive Shaun Eli’s hilarious monthly email—
+To join our mailing list to receive international headlining comedian Shaun Eli’s hilarious emails—

 original jokes and stories from the world of stand-up comedy,

-please click the red box above (or here).
+please click the blue box above (or here).

 (you may unsubscribe at any time and we never share email addresses)